Blockshot/huskyhotel-website/README.md

 # huskyhotel-website
-Single page website for Husky Trek Hotel in Ivalo
+Single page website for Hotel Husky Trek in Ivalo.
+This is a responsive single page website and uses NodeJS.